celynw/logseq-plugin-git/README.md

 Install from the Logseq Plugin Store

+If developing:

+1. Enable developer mode in Logseq
+1. From this repository, do `npm install`, then `npm run build` to create the `dist/` directory
+1. In Logseq, `Load unpacked plugin` and choose the root of this repo

 ## Shortcuts

 The plugin provides a shortcut key (mod+s) to quickly commit and push changes to the remote repository.

 ## Toolbar Icon